section-engineering-education/engineering-education/content/articles/building-a -debt-tracker-application-with-python-and-fauna/index.md

 ### Building a Debt Tracker Application with Python and Fauna
 [Fauna](https://fauna.com) is a cloud-based database at its core, with two interfaces: GraphQL and Fauna Query Language (FQL).
 Databases can hold collections, indexes, and even other databases (multi-tenancy).
 Documents are located within collections and do not have special schema requirements by default.
-Fauna can handle a wide range of data types (including temporal), but it's most known for its relational data handling.
+Fauna can handle a wide range of data types (including temporal), but it is most known for its relational data handling.

 In this tutorial, we will build a debt tracker application using Fauna.
 We will use Fauna to store our data and use GraphQL to query it.

-Let's get started!
+Let us get started!

 ### Prerequisite
 To follow along with this tutorial, you are required to have the following: